 - Macy’s: Open from 5pm Thanksgiving to 2am Friday; opens again at 6am Friday (closes at 10pm; some locations may remain open between 2am and 6am Friday)

-- JCPenney: Open 2pm Thanksgiving, continuous through Friday (closes at 5pm)
+- JCPenney: Open 2pm Thanksgiving, continuous through Friday (closing hours vary by store)

 - Sears: Open 6pm Thanksgiving, continuous through Friday (closes at 2pm; some locations may vary and planned store closings due to corporate bankruptcy may affect some locations)

-- Kmart: Open 6pm Thanksgiving, continuous through Friday (closes at 2pm; some locations may vary; online sales begin as early as the Monday before Thanksgiving)
+- Kmart: Open 5pm Thanksgiving, continuous through Friday (closes at 2pm; some locations may vary; online sales begin as early as the Monday before Thanksgiving)

 Black Friday Deals by Category